-Elective Courses Cluster
+Elective Courses

-A total of one (1) Core Courses can be chosen from any Elective course
+A total of two (2) Electives can be chosen from any Core Course Cluster.

 Associate of Arts Degree in Music and Arts

 Associate of Arts in Music and Arts Program Mission Statement

 The mission of the Music and Arts Program at American Baptist College is to help students develop the moral, intellectual curiosity, abilities, and knowledge required for lifelong learning.
 The College will accomplish this aim through a curriculum and matriculation program that builds character development, ethical reasoning, and social justice leadership among students of the Music and Arts Program.